Ross YoungFounder and CEO | DSCC (テキサス本社 - 米国)

-Ross Young is co-founder and CEO of DSCC.
+Ross Young is the founder and CEO of DSCC.
 Previously, Young served as SVP of Displays, LEDs, Lighting and PV at IMS Research after the firm acquired his market research business Young Market Research (YMR).
 Prior to YMR, Ross was a VP in GE's TV business and was VP of New Market Creation at Samsung LCD.

 From 1996 to 2008, Young started, ran and sold DisplaySearch, the leading source of market intelligence, events and consulting to the flat panel display supply chain.
 With less than $500 in capital, he grew the company to over $10M in revenues during his tenure.
 Young launched most of the market categories for the company, including FPD equipment, FPD materials, TFT LCD shipments and technology, notebook PCs, desktop monitors, TVs and sell-through.
 He also launched the US events business, which included broadcasting the company's HDTV Conference on HDNet.
 In addition, Young led DisplaySearch's global consulting business.

 He also played a pivotal role in establishing data-gathering relationships throughout the display supply chain from equipment manufacturers, materials suppliers, panel suppliers, OEMs, brands, distributors and retailers including POS relationships with Best Buy, Sears, Circuit City and specialty retailers and distributors.
 Young sold DisplaySearch to The NPD Group in 2005.
 He helped to match DisplaySearch's sell-in business with NPD's sell-through and consumer data, providing new insights to customers.
 NPD presented Young with their prestigious John Byington Award for outstanding creativity and innovation.